Treatments of Gum Disease

 The mouth is crucial to the overall health of your body.
 From the air you breathe to the foods you eat, numerous toxins enter your body via your mouth.
 The oral bacteria that run rampant in gum disease can also enter the body and affect your overall health..
 Oral bacteria can also enter the bloodstream through damaged gum tissues, and researchers have found traces of these bacteria in the brains of Alzheimer’s patients and in the arteries of heart disease patients.
 Because gum disease is a chronic condition, patients should do everything in their power to prevent it from developing and affecting their general health.

 Stages of Gum Disease

 Gingivitis is the first stage of gum disease, and it is the only stage that is reversible.
-It is characterized by red, swollen, bleeding gums, bad breath and a foul taste in the mouth. • Periodontitis is the second stage and occurs when periodontal pockets form and bacterial toxins begin to destroy the tissues and supporting bone around the teeth, causing irreversible damage.
-At this point, symptoms can be controlled but the gum disease is a chronic condition. • Advanced periodontitis is the final stage of gum disease, occurring when the bone and periodontal ligaments supporting the teeth deteriorate significantly and cause loosening of the teeth.
+It is characterized by red, swollen, bleeding gums, bad breath, and a foul taste in the mouth. • Periodontitis is the second stage and occurs when periodontal pockets form and bacterial toxins begin to destroy the tissues and supporting bone around the teeth, causing irreversible damage.
+At this point, symptoms can be controlled but gum disease is a chronic condition. • Advanced periodontitis is the final stage of gum disease, occurring when the bone and periodontal ligaments supporting the teeth deteriorate significantly and cause loosening of the teeth.
 Without aggressive treatment, tooth loss is likely to occur in this stage.

 Gum Disease Risk Factors